Type 2 Diabetes Medications

 The treatment of type 2 diabetes is multifaceted and includes diet and exercise.
 Patients are encouraged to eat a low-carbohydrate diet.
 If you eat carbohydrates, they should be derived from fruits, whole wheat or whole grain products, or oatmeal.
 Your doctor will ask you to avoid sugar from sources such as high-fructose corn syrup, candy, pastries, or cakes.
 Patients with diabetes should also avoid alcohol use.

-The most commonly prescribed drugs for type 2 diabetes include:
+The most commonly prescribed type 2 diabetes medications include:

 Patients with severe disease may also require the use of insulin.